etcd-io/etcd/Documentation/configuration.md

 Options set on the command line take precedence over all other sources.
 Options set in environment variables take precedence over options set in configuration files.

+## Cluster Configuration

+Cluster-wide settings are configured via the `/config` admin endpoint and additionally in the configuration file.
+Values contained in the configuration file will seed the cluster setting with the provided value.
+After the cluster is running, only the admin endpoint is used.

+The full documentation is contained in the [API docs](https://github.com/coreos/etcd/blob/master/Documentation/api.md#cluster-config).

+* `activeSize` - the maximum number of peers that can participate in the consensus protocol.
+Other peers will join as standbys.
+* `removeDelay` - the minimum time in seconds that a machine has been observed to be unresponsive before it is removed from the cluster.
+* `syncInterval` - the amount of time in seconds between cluster sync when it runs in standby mode.

 ## Command Line Flags